canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 Instance Metadata Service is a service provided by most cloud providers as a means of providing information to virtual machine instances.
-This service is used by cloud providers to surface information to a virtual machine.
+This service is used by cloud providers to expose information to a virtual machine.
 This service is used for many different things, and is the primary mechanism for some clouds to expose cloud-init configuration data to the instance.